Explore the Outdoors

 Kiwanis Bayshore Recreational Trail is 2.75 km in length and borders the north shore of the Bay of Quinte.
 Lighted and paved, it is part of the Lake Ontario Waterfront Trail.
 Along the trail is Meyers Pier marina.
 Public washrooms, seasonal canteen, children’s playground, two boat launches and the CN Train Monument commemorating Belleville’s railroad history are just some of the sights you’ll encounter along this beautiful multi-purpose trail.

-that follows along the banks of the Moira River.
+Parrott Riverfront Recreational Trail is a 1.6 km paved and lit trail that follows along the banks of the Moira River.
 You’ll spot ducks, turtles and even blue herons.
 The trail skirts Belleville’s downtown giving you access to shops, restaurants and services

 Riverside Park Recreational Trail is a partially paved 5.25 km trail that runs alongside the Moira River and passes through Riverside Park and under Veteran’s Memorial Bridge.
 There are several rest spots along the way and you will also find the Kiwanis Skateboard Park, the Lady Nicole Pirate Ship Park, a children’s splash pad, sports fields, the Canada flag toboggan hill and public restrooms.

 Zwick’s Recreational Trail is a 3.25 km double looped, paved and well-lit trail.
 Winding its way along the beautiful Bay of Quinte, you will view picturesque parkland and natural landscapes.
 Zwick’s Park plays host to a number of events and activities throughout the year.
 This popular trail will take you to picnic areas, playgrounds, groomed sports fields and peaceful rest stops.
-For those who enjoy a social experience with their dog, visit the Quinte Dog Park at East Zwick’s Park – a three acre fenced park for your four legged friends
+For those who enjoy a social experience with their dog, visit the Quinte Dog Park at East Zwick’s Park – a three acre fenced park for your four legged friends.

 Please Respect our Recreational Trails and Parks